ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 In other teams or example code, you may seem conventions like m_ObjectName for objects, and other slight variations.
 Always remember to read the type and examine the usage to make sure you know what your looking at.

-Arcade drive is a method of diffDrive, which is an instance of the RomiDrivetrain class.
+Arcade drive is a method of diffDrive, which is inside an instance of the RomiDrivetrain class, when you call Arcade drive on a RomiDrivetrain it will pass the call to the diffDrive.
 The parameters of arcade drive are xaxisSpeed, the speed of translation, and zaxisRotate, the speed at which we want the robot to rotate.
 In a differential drivetrain, the difference in the magnitudes of the individual wheel's speeds determines the speed at which the robot will rotate, and the ratios of the speed of each wheel can be used to determine the ratio of translational velocity vs rotational velocity.

 If you right click on arcadeDrive called on the RomiDrivetrain instance and click 'go to definition' (F12 Shortcut), you can view the internals of WPILib's differential drive implementation for Romis.
 Under the hood, the speeds set on each wheel are:
 ```